jamesmcm/jamesmcm.github.io/source/_posts/2020-05-06-a-practical-introduction-to-async-programming-in-rust.markdown

 The elegant async/await syntax allows for clear and concise asynchronous programming.
 However, it may take some getting used to if you do not have prior experience with asynchronous programming.

+These examples also demonstrate the difference between concurrency and parallelism.
+In the asynchronous single OS thread case we are handling tasks concurrently, but nothing is running in parallel (i.e. we use only one OS thread).

 ### Current Limitations